psolite/dao-voting/README.md

 4/ User Total Reward - get user total point

+5/ run `anchor test --skip-local-validator` (use the flag if you have open local validator)

 for any correction(i am open the learn) or help you can reach out to me on X(twitter) @0xpsoliteSol

 # There will be new updates on this , where i will be adding freatures like:
 1/ Closing Date of a Proposal